roomypuggypowe1/statue-maker/README.md

 click singleplayer

-then press new world and your in
+then press coder world and your in